Featuring Lesya Liu

-I am so excited to welcome another amazing boss lady to the blog today, Miss Lesya Liu, the creative genius behind The Social Media Current, to share her brilliant insight and expertise on how to do Facebook adverting the right way.
+I am excited to welcome another entrepreneur to the blog today, Lesya Liu of The Social Media Current, to share her insight and expertise on how to do Facebook adverting the right way.

 So without further ado, take it away Lesya!